7shi/dante-la-el/Inferno/MT/compare-en.md

 the sight which appeared to me of a lion.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">45</td><td>
-the sight that appeared to me of a lion.
+the sight of a lion that appeared to me.
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">45</td><td>
 did not give me fear.